ProtoSchool/munich/exercises/IPFS-Swarm.md

-Start the daemon in the background (if necessary.
+Start the daemon in the background (if necessary).

 ```
 ipfs daemon &